SLDoc/sunvoy_Job_test/README.md

 Authentication Handling
 The script ensures that login credentials are reused when valid, reducing unnecessary re-authentication.

-Summary:
+## Summary

 ✔ Authentication is done dynamically through terminal.
 ✔ Extracting all users after login.
 ✔ Extracting user logged data.
-✔ Using same session for retriving data.
+✔ Using same session for retrieving data.
-✔ Storing users and logged account info locally in users.json ✔ Extra logout functionality is provided.
+✔ Storing users and logged account info locally in users.json.
+✔ Extra logout functionality is provided.
-✔ Task completed 100%
+✔ Task completed 100%.